Security-Onion-Solutions/securityonion-docs/soup.rst

 - simply copy the ISO file itself to the airgapped manager

-You can also specify the path on the command line using the ``-f`` option:
+You can also specify the path on the command line using the ``-f`` option.
+For example (change this to reflect the actual path to the ISO image):

 ::

-	sudo soup -y -f /home/user/securityonion.iso
+	sudo soup -y -f /home/YourUser/securityonion-2.3.X.iso

 Agents
 ------